 In San Francisco, the Beatles play their last concert ever at the Giants' home, Candlestick Park.
 The 'Fab Four' will never perform in public again.

-Getting the Cubsí 4-2 win in relief, Robin Roberts becomes the first and only pitcher to beat the Boston, Milwaukee and Atlanta Braves.
-The future Hall of Famer gains his third career big league victory against the Boston Braves on Independence Day in 1948.
+Robin Roberts, getting the Cubs’ 4-2 win in relief, becomes the first and only pitcher to beat the Boston, Milwaukee, and Atlanta Braves.
+On Independence Day in 1948, the future Hall of Famer went the distance to notch his third career big league victory, beating the Boston Braves at Shibe Park in his rookie year with the Phillies.